-I believe in creating a partnership with my patients to incorporate their goals and values into their treatment plan.
-I strive to provide my patients with full, unbiased information so they may understand their options as we work together to make decisions about their care.
+“I create a partnership with my patients to incorporate their goals and values into a treatment plan.
+I strive to provide full, unbiased information so patients understand their options as we work together to make decisions about their care.”

 Dr. Denman has over ten years of experience in minimally invasive and robotic surgery and for five years served as the director for gynecologic robotic training at Oregon Health & Science University.
 She chose the field of urogynecology because she is interested in the surgical challenges it offers and the opportunity to make a positive difference in patient’s lives.